01.Solar state of play

 In a bid to find out how long your investment might take to pay for itself, CHOICE asked the Alternative Technology Association to calculate approximate payback times for a 2.0kW solar system in each state and territory.
 For more information, see How the ATA calculates.

 There was a time not so long ago when a solar photovoltaic panel system could pay for itself in under five years in several states in Australia.
 But with the winding back of feed-in tariffs (FiTs) - which have been cut around the country - and the scrapping of the multiplier for small-scale technology certificates (STCs), most new panel installations now take a little longer to pay off.

 Previous government grant and rebate systems have been replaced by two main financial incentives.
 There’s no longer means testing for eligibility.

 This is the rate you’re paid for electricity that grid-connected panels contribute to the local network.
 There are two types of FiTs: “gross” and “net”.

-Net feed-in tariffs apply in the other states and territories.
+Net feed-in tariffs apply in the other states.
 You’re only paid a higher rate for surplus electricity fed into the grid after domestic use is subtracted.
 If your system produced 3000 kWh, for example, and you used 2500 kWh of electricity in your home during the day (the time when your PV system was generating power), the higher rate is only paid for the 500 kWh difference.

 Under the Federal Government’s Solar Credits Scheme, eligible households receive money for small-scale technology certificates (STCs) created by their PV systems.
 STCs were formerly known as renewable energy certificates (RECs).
 The government uses these certificates as evidence of Australia’s contribution towards our renewable energy targets.